Do you want to add Google Tag Manager to WordPress but aren’t sure how to go about it?

-What is Google Tag Manager?
+What Is Google Tag Manager?

-Should You Use Google Tag Manager for WordPress?
+Who Should Use Google Tag Manager?

 Why do we say that?

 For starters, GTM has a high learning curve.
 If you’re experienced in web development or an Analytics professional, you might not find it too bad.
 However, most beginners or people without prior technical knowledge often find it rather difficult.
 Even though it doesn’t require coding, the tags, triggers, and variables you’ll need to set up can get really complicated.

 Learning to use Google Tag Manager can be challenging and extremely time-consuming, and it’s prone to many errors if the tags aren’t set up exactly right.
 Plus, GTM tutorials are often extensive and rather complex, and any mistake in any step will result in inaccurate tracking.

 A Simpler Way to Set Up Advanced Tracking

 We’ll show you how to install Google Tag Manager in just a moment, but first… What if we told you there’s a much easier alternative that allows you to set up many of the tracking features GTM is used for?